NatBat92/disney-villains/README.md

 * The other images such as the small character images used on the male and female villains pages were from [Disney Wiki](https://disney.fandom.com/wiki/The_Disney_Wiki)

 # Acknowledgements
-I would like to thank my mentor Andre Aquilina for his support, helpful guidance and the ideas he had about certain features I had on the website and how to improve them.
+I would like to thank my mentor, Andre Aquilina, for his support, help, guidance and ideas he had about certain features I had on the website and how to improve them.